Free Things to Do in New Orleans

 4) Visit a Cemetery

-There are several historic cemeteries in New Orleans and all but one of them are entirely free to visit.
+There are several historic cemeteries in New Orleans and all but one of them is entirely free to visit.
 But just 4 or 5 get much attention from visitors.

 Unfortunately, the Catholic Archdiocese of New Orleans no longer allows visitors to enter the St. Louis Cemetery #1, the most famous cemetery, without an organized tour.